KevinFasusi/KevinFasusi.github.io/_posts/2015-07-06-Assembling-Adafruit-LCD.md

 layout: post
 title: Assembling Adafruit LCD
-description: a little solder here, a little prayer there a dash of code...aaand I broke it!
+description: a little solder here, a little code there...aaand I broke it!

 ---

+# {{post.description}}

 For a project, I recently